 - There is appropriate technical and organizational security

-- The student (and/or his parents) is informed and knows his or her rights
+- The student (and/or their parents) is informed and knows their rights

 - You (or anyone else involved in the process) do not use the data for any other purpose

 - The student’s data is deleted as soon as the purpose for the processing is no longer valid

 It is important for both school administration and teachers (who are often the ones collecting student data) to understand these provisions under GDPR.
 The school or local authority administering the school could end up paying a hefty fine if personal data is passed on to 3rd parties without due consideration.

 In my capacity as the data protection evangelist at itslearning, I would advise schools to evaluate the software that is being used.
 Teachers, especially the trailblazers, should understand the implications of adopting software in their classrooms that has not been evaluated and endorsed by the school authorities.
 Teachers should not be in the position to arbitrarily decide and control the flow of personal data into various services.

 Does this mean stifling innovation and cracking down on the use of new technologies in the classroom?
 No. But perhaps we can, as has been often shown in history, solve a technical problem with a technological solution.

 Evaluate and approve any software used in school

 First, standardization.
 Interoperability standards are efficient ways of allowing product ecosystems to develop on top of a standardized infrastructure.
 Like how your electrical wall socket allows a plethora of devices (‘products’) to be seamlessly brought into your home.